-Our strategy supports commercialization, revenue and profitability, while also enabling future value based on longer-term market opportunities for our technology, products and intellectual property.
+Our strategy supports long-term commercialization, revenue and profitability, while also enabling future value based on longer-term market opportunities for our technology, products and intellectual property.

-Our two-pronged approach is to build shareholder value through the sale and service of power products and the delivery of technology solutions.
-In power product sales, our focus is on meeting the power needs of our customers by delivering high value, high reliability, high quality and innovative PEM fuel cell products.
-Through technology solutions, our focus is on enabling our customers to solve their technical and business challenges or address new business opportunities and accelerate the adoption of fuel cell technology by delivering customized, high value, bundled technology solutions, including specialized engineering services, access to our intellectual property portfolio and know-how through licensing or sale, and by providing technology component supply.
+Our two-pronged approach is to build value through the sale and service of power products and the delivery of technology solutions.
+In power product sales, our focus is on meeting the power needs of our customers by delivering high value, high reliability, high quality, and innovative PEM fuel cell products with competitive life cycle cost.
+Through technology solutions, our focus is on enabling our customers to address new business opportunities and accelerate the adoption of fuel cell technology by delivering specialized engineering services, including powertrain integration, and integrated energy systems.